ALSADO-Inh-Aleksander-Sadowski/.github/profile/README.md

 As the first company worldwide, we also offer support for the open-source-CAD-software [FreeCAD](https://github.com/FreeCAD/FreeCAD).

-We are also very active in traditional and social media, spreading the word about open-source-software in manufacturing.
+We are very active in traditional and social media, spreading the word about open-source-software in manufacturing.